 This blog provides regular postings on research and events related to Cliff May and his work in southern California, although it will occasionally include mentions of his work elsewhere.
 We also invite recommendations, clarifications, and questions—just add them as a comment or send an email to email@example.com.
 Our goal is to make this a place to discuss the work of Cliff May and his impact on architectural design.

-If you haven’t already, read “Designer of the Dream: Cliff May and the California Ranch House” by Mary A. van Balgooy in the Southern California Quarterly 86, No. 2 (2004), which received the Doyce B. Nunis Jr. Award from the Historical Society of Southern California.
+For a start, read “Designer of the Dream: Cliff May and the California Ranch House” by Mary A. van Balgooy in the Southern California Quarterly 86, No. 2 (2004), which received the Doyce B. Nunis Jr. Award from the Historical Society of Southern California.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License, so you’re welcome to copy and share it freely with others.

 Other major articles and books that feature Cliff May include: